hdShang/arxiv-daily/docs/cs-RO/2025-10-30/papers/251026082v2-beyond-the-uncanny-valley-a-mixed-method-investigation-of-anthropomo.md

 ---
 layout: default
-title: Beyond the Uncanny Valley: A Mixed-Method Investigation of Anthropomorphism in Protective Responses to Robot Abuse
+title: "Beyond the Uncanny Valley: A Mixed-Method Investigation of Anthropomorphism in Protective Responses to Robot Abuse"
 ---

 # Beyond the Uncanny Valley: A Mixed-Method Investigation of Anthropomorphism in Protective Responses to Robot Abuse